-This award is made possible through an endowment generously established by Dr. Lorna Michael Butler and Dr. Robert O. Butler.
+The Graduate Student Travel Award for International Study in Sustainable Livelihoods is made possible by Dr. Lorna Michael Butler and Dr. Robert O. Butler.

-Eligible candidates include graduate students with a major or minor in the social sciences, pursuing multi-disciplinary research with an international theme.
+Eligible candidates include graduate students currently enrolled at Iowa State University with a major or minor in the social sciences or pursuing multi-disciplinary research with an international theme.
 Preference will be given to students whose research is in Uganda in collaboration with the Center for Sustainable Rural Livelihoods (CSRL).
 Preference will also be given for women and minority student applicants (including international students).
 Applications will be accepted on a rolling basis.

-Applicants should submit a 1-2 page proposal to Shelley Taylor, Associate Director, Global Agriculture Programs, 0018 Curtiss Hall, firstname.lastname@example.org The proposal should include the following information:
+Applicants should submit a 1-2 page proposal to Shelley Taylor, Director, Global Programs, 0018 Curtiss Hall, firstname.lastname@example.org The proposal should include the following information:

 - Name and contact information of the applicant